luapower/nw/nw.md

 Example: `app:ver'OSX 10.8'` returns `true` on OSX 10.8 and beyond.

-For Windows you can use the following table:
+For Windows you can use the following table to figure it out:

-Windows							Version
+Release							Version
 -------------------------- -----------
 Windows 10						10.0 (6.2)
 Windows Server 2016 TP		10.0 (6.2)